Fall Growing Groceries Registration is Closed – fill in form below to get notified about our Spring class!

-Our popular Spring Growing Groceries class is taught by seasoned Master Gardeners who specialize in growing food.
-This class will be 2x/week for 5 weeks and delivered via Zoom.
+Our popular Fall Growing Groceries class is taught by seasoned Master Gardeners who specialize in growing food.
+This class will be 1x/week for 4 weeks.

 Interested in growing your own food this year?
-Join Master Gardeners and seasoned gardening experts for a fun filled five – week class on Monday and Wednesday mornings starting Mar 1st – Mar 31st, 10:00 – 11:30 AM via Zoom!
+Join Master Gardeners and seasoned gardening experts for a fun filled four– week class.

-Spring Companion Topics cover soils, seed starting, best cultivation practices, seed starting, pest management and composting
+Spring Topics include: soils, best cultivation practices, seed starting, early spring pest management and spring pests/diseases

 It is our goal to make this class accessible to all.
 Scholarships are available by request.
 Please contact Bridget Gregg at 360-379-5610 x 210.

 Questions?
 Please contact at Bridget Gregg, firstname.lastname@example.org or 360-379-5610 x 210.

 Growing Groceries Class Notification Request